 Till now, I have shown you all the steps to recover data from an inaccessible drive; please follow the steps above carefully when DiskPart encounters an error.

-The following 6 symptoms are the most common cases of DiskPart has encountered an error.
+Here are 6 most common cases of DiskPart has encountered an error.
 Each of them has different causes and solutions, so you should assess the situation that resonates with yours the most and take measures correspondingly to fix the error.

 I have a hard drive that after attempting to dual boot ended up useless.
 I finally got some files off it and was ready to wipe it and start over.
 Windows 10 wouldn't install so I deleted everything, formatted entire drive, created new primary partition-still nothing.
 Using command prompts I cleaned the drive, created a new primary partition and tried to format it.
 After saying it was 100% completed, it said, “DiskPart has encountered an error: The parameter is incorrect.”
 I've tried clean all command for a more thorough job and gotten the same error.
 Hard drive test says it's good.
 Does anyone have any ideas?
 Thanks in advance for any help.– said by Superman1148 on Computing.net Forum